-The sessions this year were supported by newsletter, a poster campaign, an E Shot and promotion through our Fund employers' internal communication channels.
+These sessions are supported by newsletter, a poster campaign, E Shots and promotion through our Fund employers' internal communication channels.
 The EAPF has successfully transitioned to using webinars.
-It provides an opportunity for all members to participate and helps those who are unable to make the time commitment or can't get to a location depending on where they are based.
+Members are based nationwide across England & Wales, so It provides an opportunity for all to participate, and helps those who are unable to make the time commitment or can't get to a location depending on where they are based.

-Introducing webinars allows us to:
+Webinars allow us to:

-- Reach a wider audience nationwide - Remove the need for travel and time out of the office - Deliver more sessions based on demand and more choice
+- reach a wider audience nationwide - remove the need for travel and time out of the office - deliver more sessions based on demand and more choice